rutujawaghahchoure/Receipt-Processor/README.md

 Follow these instructions to set up the project environment and run the application on any operating system.

 ### Prerequisites
-1. Java Development Kit (JDK) installed (version 8 or later)
+1. Java Development Kit (JDK) installed (version 8 or later)<br>
+   You can check the installation steps here: https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A
-2. Apache Maven installed (for building the project)
+2. Apache Maven installed (for building the project)<br>
+   Download maven from here: https://maven.apache.org/download.cgi <br>
+   You can check the installation steps here: https://maven.apache.org/install.html <br>
+   After installing maven and adding the PATH variable system should be restarted. <br>
-3. Git installed (for cloning the project repository)
+5. Git installed (for cloning the project repository) <br>

 #### Steps